facebook/react-native-website/docs/native-modules-android.md

 }
 ```

-Then in JavaScript you can add a seperate callback for error and success responses:
+Then in JavaScript you can add a separate callback for error and success responses:

 ```jsx
 const onPress = () => {